MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/non-administrator-local-install.md

 ## Miniconda install

 Miniconda is a free minimal installer for conda.
-It is a small, bootstrap version of Anaconda that includes only conda, Python, the packages they depend on, and a small number of other useful packages.
+It's a small, bootstrap version of Anaconda that includes only conda, Python, the packages they depend on, and a few other useful packages.

 1. Visit [Minoconda](https://docs.conda.io/en/latest/miniconda.html) to download.